 A lot of good things have been said about this knife, but at the end of the day some people believe it’s just too heavy and therefore, not great for cutting.

-The Ontario Rat 1 model is a folding knife with a 3.5″ blade.
-The blade is made of AUS8 stainless steel which is one of the most durable stainless steel alloys to be found today.
+The Ontario Rat 1 model is another best camping folding knife that comes with a 3.5-inches blade.
+This knife’s blade is built of AUS8 stainless steel, one of the most robust stainless steel alloys on the market today.

 SpyderCo’s Bushcraft knife features a full-tang, high-carbon O-1 steel blade that stands at about 4″ in length.
-The handle is made out of G10 material, like most other knives released by Spyderco.
+The handle is built out of G10 material, like most other knives released by Spyderco.

-The high carbon content of the blade allows it to keep its edge for a long time and be easily sharpened when required.
+The blade’s high carbon content allows it to keep its edge for a long time and be easily sharpened when required.

-The design of the blade is similar to that of Mora’s Number 2, both blades featuring a Scandinavian grind and designed to be used without a guard.
+The blade’s design is similar to that of Mora’s Number 2, both blades featuring a Scandinavian grind and designed to be used without a guard.

 For those who want to carry a huge hunting knife with them, you cannot choose better than the Case Bowie.
 With a 9.5″ blade crafted from surgical stainless steel, this is a monster of a knife.